A Machine Learning-Based Framework for Assessing Cryptographic Indistinguishability of Lightweight Block Ciphers: Introduction

+Our experiments show that the performance of the ML models remains consistently around random guessing levels ($\approx$50\%).
+These findings suggests that ML models are unable to extract meaningful patterns from ciphertexts produced by lightweight encryption schemes.
+Consequently, our results emphasize that ML-techniques, despite their advanced capabilities, cannot challenge the indistinguishability property cryptographic algorithms.

-\textbf{Our Contributions and Summary of Results:} The main contributions and findings are summarized as follows: \begin{enumerate} [leftmargin=0.5cm] \item \textbf{\textit{A Novel Attack Framework for Breaking Indistinguishability:}} We introduce \attackname/, a novel attack framework that utilized various machine learning techniques to investigate the indistinguishability of lightweight block ciphers, SPECK32/64.
-More specifically, we leverage deep learning and transfer learning techniques to implement \attackname/. \item \textbf{\textit{A Novel Threat Model:}} As a part of \attackname/ design, we introduce a novel threat model to assess the indistinguishability of the SPECK32/64 lightweight block cipher in CBC mode under passive Known Plaintext Attacks (KPA), focusing on IoT devices.
-In our threat model, the attacker collects large number of ciphertexts of messages $\mathcal{P}_{1}$ and $\mathcal{P}_{2}$ to train the DL model.
-Later, attacker uses this trained DL model to determine if the challenge ciphertext obtained from victim belongs to message $\mathcal{P}_{1}$ or $\mathcal{P}_{2}$.
+\textbf{Our Contributions and Summary of Results:} The main contributions and findings are summarized as follows: \begin{enumerate} [leftmargin=0.5cm] \item \textbf{\textit{A Novel Machine Learning Framework:}} We designed \attackname, a novel machine learning-based framework that utilized ML techniques to investigate the indistinguishability of lightweight block ciphers.
+More specifically, we leverage DL to implement \attackname.

-\item \textbf{\textit{Enhanced Cryptographic Analysis through Transfer Learning:}} Our methodology demonstrates how transfer learning can effectively reduce the reliance on large training datasets typically required for cryptanalysis under varied encryption settings.
-By employing a pretrained deep learning model as a feature extractor, followed by training a shallow machine learning model like XGBoost, we achieve substantial improvements in model adaptability and performance.
-We documented a reduction in data needs by over 94\%, illustrating how our approach can achieve high accuracy (matching that of extensively trained deep learning models) with significantly fewer data samples.
-This contribution is particularly valuable where data availability and computational resources are often limited.

-\item \textbf{\textit{Comprehensive Evaluation Across Cryptographic Settings:}} We thoroughly evalute the proposed attack in various cryptographic configurations, demonstrating robustness of the proposed framework.
-We trained and evaluated our models across four distinct settings—same rounds with the same key, same rounds with a different key, different rounds with the same key, and different rounds with a different key—providing a comprehensive assessment of model performance under changing conditions.
-This extensive evaluation demonstrates the models' adaptability and effectiveness in distinguishing ciphertexts under varied encryption scenarios. \end{enumerate}
+\item \textbf{\textit{Comprehensive Evaluation of Cryptographic Indistinguishability:}} We evaluate cryptographic indistinguishability of popular lightweight block ciphers by leveraging multiple state-of-the-art deep learning architectures, including ResNet, CNN, LSTM, and BiLSTM.
+Our experiments demonstrate that all evaluated ML models consistently achieve accuracies equivalent to random guessing ($\approx$50\%), clearly indicating their inability to detect meaningful cryptographic leakage or statistical patterns.

+\item \textbf{\textit{Analysis of Memorization vs. Generalization:}} We provide a detailed analysis distinguishing memorization from generalization in DL model predictions, leveraging reduced-entropy datasets specifically designed to study memorization effects.

+\item \textbf{\textit{Security Assurance for IoT Devices:}} Our results provides practical assurance, demonstrating that lightweight block ciphers such as SPECK32/64 and SIMON32/64 are secure against ML-based indistinguishability attacks in realistic, resource-constrained IoT environments. \end{enumerate}